Mamo Mihretu

 Mamo Esmelealem Mihretu (Amharic: ማሞ እስመላለም ምህረቱ) is an Ethiopian lawyer and policymaker who served as the 10th Governor of the National Bank of Ethiopia (NBE) from January 2023 to September 2025.

-He has been a key figure in Ethiopia’s economic reform agenda, particularly in monetary policy modernization, financial sector liberalization, and currency stabilization.
-Under his leadership at the NBE, Ethiopia introduced a more flexible exchange rate system, eased foreign currency restrictions, and pursued banking sector reforms aimed at attracting foreign investment.
-His policies played a crucial role in addressing inflation, improving liquidity, and enhancing financial stability.

 Prior to his appointment as central bank governor, Mihretu served as a senior policy advisor to the Prime Minister and led the Ethiopian Investment Holdings, the country’s sovereign wealth fund.

-Mihretu resigned as Governor on 3 September 2025 “pursue other passions and tackle other challenges”.
+Mihretu resigned as Governor on 3 September 2025.

 Life and education

 Mamo Mihretu holds a degree in law from Addis Ababa University, a Master of Public Administration from the Kennedy School of Government at Harvard University, an LLM in Trade and Investment from the University of Pretoria, and a Diploma in International Trade and Investment from the University of Amsterdam.

 Career

 Mihretu started his career at the World Bank, where he worked on trade policy, investment climate, and economic governance.
 During his tenure, he helped shape economic policies that supported private sector growth across Ethiopia and sub-Saharan Africa.

 Upon returning to Ethiopia, he served as a Senior Economic Advisor to Prime Minister Abiy Ahmed and Chief Trade Negotiator.
 He was instrumental in the rollout of the Home-Grown Economic Reform Agenda.